AlexSteele/gish/README.md

 # gish
-Browse GitHub like it's your filesystem
+Browse GitHub from the command line.